 Angels are supernatural beings.
 We can only know of their existence by way of revelation or through individual supernatural experience.
 Angels are immaterial and can therefore not be described quantitatively or qualitatively.
 However, they can appear in human form.
 The Qur'an speaks of Mariam's I encounter with the Noble Spirit when she saw it in human form.[164]
-It also tells us of the angels who visited Ibrahim ( $\mathcal{E}$ ) and Lut ( $\mathcal{E}$ ) in the form of men.[165]Additionally, it is narrated that Jibra'il would appear before the Prophet Muhammad ( $\mathcal{L}$ ) in the form of Dahyah al-Kalbi, the Prophet's milk-brother.
+It also tells us of the angels who visited Ibrahim (ε) and Lut (ε) in the form of men.[165]Additionally, it is narrated that Jibra'il would appear before the Prophet Muhammad (ω) in the form of Dahyah al-Kalbi, the Prophet's milk-brother.

 We know that angels are limited beings that vary from individual to individual.
 Some are consigned with the responsibility of meting out punishment in this world, some in Purgatory (al-Barzakh), and some in the Hereafter.
 Some are entrusted with the task of writing the deeds of men, and some write the decrees of Allah (awj).
 Some manage the day-to-day affairs of the cosmos, and some are messengers who carry divine revelation.
 Some inspire the hearts of men and some are protectors and helpers of the believers.
 Some have higher rank and give orders to others.
 Some are responsible for sustenance, some for rain, and some take the souls of people when they die.
 In the same vein, some angels are perpetually in a state of prostration, some continually bow, and some forever glorify Allah (awj).
-Some eternally circumambulate the Ka'bah and pay tribute to the graves of the Friends of Allah (awj).
 Some seek forgiveness and intercession for the believers.
 Others curse the disbelievers, pagans, hypocrites and staunch opponents of the Prophet's household.
 In all cases, each angel is assigned a specific task.
 He neither has power to perform more than what he has been commanded nor to fall short of his task.